 Steps to Prevent Xylitol Poisoning

-1.Clients should be advised to check the product labels of items being brought into the home, watching for alternative names on the product list, including:
+1.Check the product labels of items being brought into your home, watching for alternative names on the product list, including:

 - Birch sugar

 2.When products are found to have Xylitol as an ingredient, make sure that they are put away so pets can’t get to them.

 3.When Xylitol ingestion is caught early and the pet receives veterinary treatment right away, the prognosis for outcome is better.
 However, since even a small quantity of Xylitol can be deadly, it is important to advise clients that if they suspect their pet has ingested even a tiny amount of Xylitol that they seek veterinary help immediately.

 4. Make sure that your children know to store Sugar Free gum, candies and chocolates or other items that contain Xylitol out of reach of their pets.
 I know in my household sometimes wrappers with small amounts of food are left in reach of a pet that would like a taste.
 As well, gum packages and chewed gum can be spat out and left for a dog to consume.
 If children know the danger that these items can impose on their pet they are more likely to keep them out of their pet's reach.